akrsh24/akrsh24/README.md

 ### Hi there Geeks👋

 I'm [Akarsh Srivastava](https://akrsh24.github.io/portfolio/), from India.
-Currently working with [PublicisSapient](https://www.publicissapient.com/) as Frontend Developer.
+Currently working as Senior Software Frontend Developer.

 I may not be a fascinating person, and that's why you will find me with my laptop even in my free time.
 I like to build things from scratch, as it gives me the flexibility to think and develop.
 Finally, after working for more than two years and switching between different languages, I found my interest in Frontend Engineering.
 May this love and interest prevail till eternity.